Open Press Project

 Back in 2019 we hosted our first open call, where we invited the Open Press community to send us prints printed with a tiny 3D printed press.
 More than 100 artists from around the world participated and we were able to show more than 250 tiny prints in our print studio Kölner Graphikwerkstatt in Cologne!

 At this point we had been opening up letters and small packages for weeks and every time the entire workshop was in awe of what people sent in.
 For us it was even more fascinating because the Open Press Project had been online for about a year and it was stunning to see what people were able to create with the presses we've designed.
 It felt like Christmas for weeks.

 It was clear to us that this would not be the last open call and exhibition of tiny prints, and after finally manufacturing all presses of our Kickstarter last year, more people than ever before had a tiny press and we looked into how we'd organise the next open call.
 In the meantime, some people have started to mark their presses on this map, and it really shows the immense reach of the project, which we totally didn't expect in the beginning!

 Letting people send in prints again was an easy plan, but we especially wanted to give everyone else the same experience we had when we opened your letters.
 A print exchange was the obvious choice and there have been great initiatives for swapping prints with people in the past.
 We want to use a similar concept to show the world what can be done with a tiny 3D printed press and help make printmaking more accessible.

 More than 300 editions of prints arrived at our doorstep in the beginning of 2022, were carefully opened by us, 9 of each edition were matched with their new owner and one was kept for digitization and framed for upcoming exhibitions.
 That's more than 3000 prints in total.
-Thanks to everyone who submitted them, it was so much fun seeing all the fantastic prints in person and we hope to host our next exchange at the end of 2022.
+Thanks to everyone who submitted them, it was so much fun seeing all the fantastic prints in person.